meilisearch/documentation/learn/advanced/updating.md

 If required, set `displayedAttributes` back to its previous value using the [update displayed attributes endpoint](/reference/api/settings.md#update-displayed-attributes).

+## Conclusion

+Now that your updated Meilisearch instance is up and running, verify that the dump import was successful and no data was lost.

+If everything looks good, then congratulations!
+You successfully migrated your database to the latest version of Meilisearch.
+Be sure to check out the [changelogs]().

+If something went wrong, you can always roll back to the previous version and try again.
+Be sure to check out the [version-specific update instructions](#version-specific-update-instructions), and feel free to [reach out for help](https://discord.gg/meilisearch) if the problem continues.

 ### Delete backup files or rollback (_optional_)

-Now that your updated Meilisearch instance is up and running, verify that the dump import was successful and no data was lost.

-If for some reason, something went wrong, you can always roll back to the previous version.
 Move the files back to their previous location using:

 :::: tabs